Hey folks, it’s Jay. I’m back with another bangin recipe. Today we’re making frozen mixed vegetables—my favorite vegetable side dish.

 - Soul-Food Style Frozen Collard Greens

-Anyway, I’m done ranting now.
-Please give this recipe a shot and let me know how much you love it after you try it.
+Anyway, I am done ranting for now.
+Please give this recipe a shot and let me know what you think.
+I already know you are going to love it.
 Lol!
-Also subscribe to receive email notifications everytime I post a new recipe.

 Enjoy, later!